marco-antonio-bejar-villalba/CleaningData/README.md

 - FinalData.txt the tidy data as a txt file.
 - README.md this file.
 - CodeBook.md the codebook of this project.
-- CleandataAnalysis.R Script that process de data.
+- run_analysis.R Script that process de data.

 ## Purpose